pyeventsourcing/eventsourcing/docs/topics/user_guide/example_application.rst

         return entity

-When replaying a sequence of events, for example when reconstituting an entity from its domain events, the mutator function is called several times in order to apply every event to an evolving initial state.
+When replaying a sequence of events, for example when reconstructing an entity from its domain events, the mutator function is called many times in order to apply each event in the sequence to an evolving initial state.
 For the sake of simplicity in this example, we'll use an if-else block that can handle the three types of events published by the example entity.

 .. code:: python